Research-Backed Strategies

 80%

-Retention rate with active retrieval
+Retention rate with active retrieval practice.

 Speaking words aloud during practice